robiwan1/virt-run/README.md

 USAGE: virt-run [-d DSK:RAM:CPU] [VM-name|VM-dir|VM-arch]<br>
 default values for   4G  2G   1
 #
 Create and run a VM just by creating an empty Directory (i.a. /data/VM/MyVM) and a Desktop Launcher with the command "/usr/bin/virt-run /data/VM/MyVM".
-Than doubleclick the launcher, and install any OS... <br>
+Than doubleclick the launcher, add a ISO to cdrom and install any OS...<br><br>
 Examples:<br>
 create a simple VM called "Linux" with 4G Disk, 2G RAM and 1 CPU<br>
   mkdir /data/VM/Linux; virt-run /data/VM/Linux<br><br>